Estate Planning and Probate Law FAQs

 Are There Alternatives to Probate?

-There are often alternatives to probate.
+There are often alternatives to probate in each state across the United States.
 It really depends on the value of the estate and the kind of assets in the estate.
 Sometimes, probate is the only way, but it is important to speak to an attorney before taking action.

 If the decedent simply had life insurance, bank accounts, or other accounts on which beneficiaries were named, then probate may not be necessary as the named beneficiaries would have a claim to those items.
 It would be a simple matter of providing a death certificate to those financial institutions.